AlbaXIII/slant/README.md

 ### Agile Working

 The working schedule of this project was outlined by a single project [Kanban board](https://github.com/users/AlbaXIII/projects/11), sorted by project category and purpose.
-Furthermore, the user stories are also subcategorised with MoSCoW prioritisation -  incrementally increasing the effectiveness of time management on this project.
+Furthermore, the user stories are also subcategorised with MoSCoW prioritisation - separating features into **must-have**, **should-have**, **could-have** and **won’t-have** - incrementally increasing the effectiveness of time management on this project.

 ### EPICs